A comfortable, deceptively technical water slipper, that performs well on all aquatic adventures.

 - Not as versatile as some other water shoes

-Helly Hansen Crest Watermoc: First impressions
+Helly Hansen Crest Watermoc: design

 Sturdy, light and super-fast to dry, the Helly Hansen Crest Watermoc is a water slipper for all sorts of aquatic adventures that offers more than meets the eye.
 That’s why it features in our best water shoes and aquatic sandals article.
 This water slipper has an EVA midsole and a flexible rubber outsole under a breathable mesh upper that’s tight-knit to keep out sand and debris.
 It’s also overprinted on the outside to protect the mesh from abrasion.